Last updated 12/12/18.

 - A long pregnancy or labor

 - Use of Pitocin, which causes labor and stronger contractions

-- A large baby (fetal macrosomia), which may seen in women with diabetes or women who deliver post-term
+- A large baby (fetal macrosomia), which may be seen in pregnant women with diabetes or pregnant women who deliver post-term

 - Use of forceps during delivery